Australian gold rushes: 1861–1866: Cape River and other finds in Queensland

-In late 1861 the Clermont goldfield was discovered in Central Queensland near Peak Downs, triggering what has (incorrectly) been described as one of Queensland's major gold rushes.
+In late 1861, the Clermont goldfield was discovered in Central Queensland near Peak Downs, triggering what has (incorrectly) been described as one of Queensland's major gold rushes.
 Mining extended over a large area, but only a small number of miners was involved.
-Newspapers of the day, which also warned against a repeat of the Canoona experience of 1858, at the same time as describing lucrative gold-finds reveal that this was only a small goldrush.
+Newspapers of the day, which also warned against a repeat of the Canoona experience of 1858, at the same time as describing lucrative gold-finds reveal that this was only a small gold rush.
 The Rockhampton Bulletin and Central Queensland Advertiser of 3 May 1862 reported that "a few men have managed to earn a subsistence for some months...others have gone there and returned unsuccessful".

 The Courier (Brisbane) of 5 January 1863 describes "40 miners on the diggings at present ... and in the course of a few months there will probably be several hundred miners at work".
 The Courier reported 200 diggers at Peak Downs in July 1863.
 The goldfield covering an area of over 1600 mi2 was officially declared in August 1863.
 The Cornwall Chronicle (Launceston, Tasmania), citing the Ballarat Star, reported about 300 men at work, many of them new chums, in October 1863.

 In 1862, gold was found at Calliope near Gladstone, with the goldfield being officially proclaimed in the next year.
 The small rush attracted around 800 people by 1864 and after that the population declined as by 1870 the gold deposits were worked out.

-In 1863, gold was also found at Canal Creek (Leyburn) and some gold-mining began there at that time, but the short-lived goldrush there did not occur until 1871–72.
+In 1863, gold was also found at Canal Creek (Leyburn) and some gold-mining began there at that time, but the short-lived gold rush there did not occur until 1871–72.

 In 1865, Richard Daintree discovered 100 km south-west of Charters Towers the Cape River goldfield near Pentland in North Queensland.
 The Cape River Goldfield which covered an area of over 300 mi2 was not, however, proclaimed until 4 September 1867, and by the next year the best of the alluvial gold had petered out.
-This goldrush attracted Chinese diggers to Queensland for the first time.
+This gold rush attracted Chinese diggers to Queensland for the first time.
 The Chinese miners at Cape River moved to Richard Daintree's newly discovered Oaks Goldfield on the Gilbert River in 1869.

 The Crocodile Creek (Bouldercombe Gorge) field near Rockhampton was also discovered in 1865.
 By August 1866 it was reported that there were between 800 and 1,000 men on the field.
 A new rush took place in March 1867.
 By 1868 the best of the alluvial gold had petered out.
 The enterprising Chinese diggers who arrived in the area, however, were still able to make a success of their gold-mining endeavours.

 Gold was also found at Morinish near Rockhampton in 1866 with miners working in the area by December 1866, and a "new rush" being described in the newspapers in February 1867 with the population being estimated on the field as 600.